 Remove exhaust manifold

-Cutting power the car and namely the starter motor which most exhaust system
+power the car and namely the starter motor which most exhaust system run close

-it to sit for at least an hour.
-The system may have either at the secondary
+to sit for at least an hour.
+The system may have either at the secondary tubes

-under the car frame or body.
-When removing parts it's good to know what
+the car frame or body.
+When removing parts it's good to know what parts with

-head pipe bolts, be ready to hang onto it.
-If the converter falls and
+pipe bolts, be ready to hang onto it.
+If the converter falls and strikes to

 The final item of the system is the exhaust manifolds which if the spark